ClJarvis/Hello_There/Contribute.md

   * If the issue has not been assigned, ask to be assigned that language.
   * Don't work on the issue until is assigned to you.
   * Don't push PRs for issue assigned to other developers.
+  * This is meant for new to development people so please leave the PRs for them.
+Hello There is good first issue, not necessarily very first issue but early in developer journey.
+* Give me at least two days to respond to questions or PRs.

 Once assigned.
 * Fork this repository.